-The five-clawed Dragon was also worn by the Emperor because legends state that the Dragon King moves in all four directions simultaneously; the fifth direction is the Center, where he remains.
+The Emperor also wore the five-clawed Dragon because legends state that the Dragon King moves in all four directions simultaneously; the fifth direction is the Center, where he remains.

 The "flaming pearl," an innovation introduced during the Tang Dynasty by Buddhism, representing the (如意寶珠) "wishing precious pearl."
 It is depicted with the imperial Dragon because the Dragon guards this pearl.
 There are five Dragon Kings, corresponding to the five sacred mountains, and once per year, they rise out of the water and up to heaven to report to the Heavenly Emperor.

 Yellow (Golden) Dragon (黃龍 Huánglóng) The Dragon of the Center.

 The Azure Dragon or Blue-Green Dragon (青龍 Qīnglóng), or Green Dragon (蒼龍 Cānglóng), is the Dragon God of the east, and the essence of spring.
 His proper name is Ao Guang (敖廣).

 The Red Dragon (赤龍 Chìlóng or 朱龍 Zhūlóng, literally "Cinnabar Dragon," "Vermilion Dragon") is the Dragon God of the South and of the essence of summer.
 His proper name is Ao Qin (敖欽).